Master of Fine Arts in Creative Writing

 Degree requirements include:

-• 12 hours of coursework in the M.F.A. core workshops in a primary genre emphasis (either creative nonfiction, fiction, or poetry)
+- 12 hours of coursework in the M.F.A. core workshops in a primary genre emphasis (either fiction or poetry)

-• a thesis (a collection of poems, a collection of essays, a memoir, short stories, or a novel)
+- a thesis (a collection of poems, a collection of short stories, or a novel)

 Students attending the College of Charleston’s M.F.A. in Creative Writing program benefit from its distinguished faculty.
 Their wisdom, expertise, and love of the word show in their mentorship of students.
 Our faculty are nationally and internationally acclaimed writers who have long been practicing and professing the art.